Number of homeless people increases further to 10,805

-There are 10,805 people homeless across Ireland, according to the Government’s official tally.
+There are now 10,805 people homeless across Ireland, with charities warning that they face an “ominous” winter period.

-This represents another record high, with the previous peak of 10,568 recorded in the last monthly figures.
+This represents another record high, with the previous peak of 10,568 recorded in the Government’s last official monthly figures.

 The Department of Housing’s August report on homelessness, released on Friday, showed there were 7,585 adults and 3,220 children in emergency accommodation across the country.